mtorpey/journey/final.md

 Put a red sticker on the country you are currently in, replacing its yellow or blue sticker.
 Stick the following label to the Rules Sheet:

 > A red sticker denotes a Rogue Communist State.
-[ENV_ROGUEREDSTATE]
+[D]

 > If a player with their home in a non-EU state hands in a destination card in a Rogue Communist State, that player rolls a die.
-If they roll less than __, open Envelope ENV_NUCLEARREDSTATE.
+If they roll less than __, open Envelope N.
-[ENV_ROGUEREDSTATE]
+[D]

 Fill in the blank on the label with a number computed as follows: 30 divided by the number of cities in this country, rounded up.

-## Envelope ENV_ROGUEBLUESTATE
+## Envelope H
-_(As ENV_ROGUEREDSTATE, but swapping red for blue, Communist for Fascist, etc.)_
+_(As D, but swapping red for blue, Communist for Fascist, etc.)_

-## Envelope ENV_NUCLEARREDSTATE
+## Envelope N
 ### Instructions sheet ###
 _Missile Crisis_